Green Web is an exciting project which:

 The Green Web will also help to ensure that our wildlife corridors connect with our neighbouring Councils and to the Great Eastern Ranges - the 3600 km long corridor stretching from western Victoria to Far North Queensland.
 Protecting and maintaining these connections are critical in helping native plants and animals cope with climate change

 project will help deliver the biodiversity conservation outcomes of Council's 2012-2017 Environment Strategy

-The Green Web project will commence in March 2016, following the creation of the new native vegetation map (internal link) for the Shire.
-It is due for completion in December 2016.
+The Green Web project commenced as part of the new native vegetation map project for the Shire.
+It is due for completion in late 2018.

 Ian Perkins, Natural Resource Projects Coordinator

 Telephone: 02 4868 0750